ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

 Using the Debug Module Interface (DMI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another option to bringup the target is to use the Debug Module Interface (DMI) provided by Rocket Chip.
+Another option to bringup the target is to use the Debug Module Interface (DMI) provided by a Debug Transfer Module (DTM) existing within the target.
-In this case, a Debug Test Module (DTM) must exist in the target that communicates with the DMI.
+Similar to TSI, DMI is an implementation of HTIF.
-The DTM is given in the RISC-V Debug Specification and is responsible for managing communication between
+The DTM is given in the `RISC-V Debug Specification <https://riscv.org/specifications/debug-specification/>`__ and is responsible for managing communication between
 the target and whatever lives on the other side of the DMI (in this case FESVR).
 This is added by default
 to the Rocket Chip ``Subsystem`` by having the ``HasPeripheryDebug`` and ``HasPeripheryDebugModuleImp`` mixins.
 Chipyard disables the DTM by default so that it can use the TSI interface.